robertzhouxh/erlangWebMonitor/README.md

 */v2/devices GET*

 get information of devices (including total devices, total public devices, new devices and new public devices in some duration).

+*/v2/logs GET*
+get the information of logs from mongodb.

 Enjoy!